-As you evaluate insurance options, it's critical to understand the difference between whole life insurance and universal life insurance in order to really know which type of policy might work for you.
+As you evaluate life insurance options, it's critical to understand the difference between whole life insurance and universal life insurance in order to really know which type of policy might work for you.
 And while insurance terminology can be confusing, a few highlights can help you make sense of the features available.

 Several basic offerings are common to both types of policies.
 Whole life and universal life can each provide permanent coverage, which will last as long as you continue to pay the required premiums.
 What's more, you can potentially build up cash value in either policy and use that money later in tax-advantaged ways, such as to help pay premiums or by taking out a loan against your policy.
 (Keep in mind loans taken out against a policy accrue interest, may generate an income tax liability, could reduce the policy's account value and death benefit, and may cause the policy to lapse.)